 Now that the weather is starting to cool off a bit, my mind has already begun to think about Halloween.
 It’s one of my favorite times of the year!
 I really get into planning costumes, decorating the house and of course, making lots of Halloween desserts!

 When I’m planning my Halloween get-togethers, I like to make sure there are plenty of kid-friendly options.
-I also like to limit the stress of entertaining by sticking with easy Halloween recipes.
-The goal is for everyone to have fun – including the host!
+I also like to limit the stress of entertaining by sticking with easy Halloween recipes like this fun guacamole puking pumpkin.

 This is one of the best Halloween punch recipes I’ve tried and it’s super easy to make.
 You just grab a punch bowl, pour in some soda and juice, and top it off with scoops of orange sherbet.
 For fun, I even add some plastic eyeballs to the bowl!

 - It has only 3 ingredients.
 You don’t have to buy a lot of ingredients you will only use them once for this easy Halloween punch.

 - It’s kid-friendly.
 It’s a Halloween non-alcoholic punch you can serve to kids and the adults will love it too!

 - It fits with a Halloween theme.
 The orange-colored punch is perfect for serving at Halloween parties.
 You can also dress it up to make it even ‘scarier’!
 I’ve included some ideas below.

 All you need are these 3 ingredients to make this fun Halloween party punch!
 One of the easiest Halloween drinks you will make.